fmtx/uptube/README.md

 Thats about it.

 # Dependencies
-youtube-upload, cewl, lynx, ffmpeg, rm, sed, echo, awk, tr, cat
+youtube-upload, cewl, lynx, ffmpeg, rm, sed, echo, awk, tr, cat, cut, sort

 # If you spot one or more mistakes i made, please let me know about it,
 # but for me it works so far.